 Bankruptcy

-- Use only as a last resort.
+Use only as a last resort.
 Bankruptcy will destroy your credit, plain and simple.
 Your employment and potential employment will be severely handcuffed.
 It will also stay on your credit report forever.
-The good news is that creditors’ “look back period” is 7-10 years.
+The good news is that the “look back period” for creditors is 7-10 years.
 This period effectively times out the damage that bankruptcy causes.

 Again, most of the recommendations in this blog are proactive ways to improve and hack your credit – an aggressive strategy.
 Being on the defensive is uncomfortable.
 But, if you have depleted all other options, this hail-mary pass is the only mechanism that will protect the assets you need most.